Chandravo/Thapar-Summer-School/Django_Installation/Linux-Mac/README.md

-# Setup guide of Django for  Linux-Mac Users
+# Setup guide of Django for  Linux/Mac Users